MABikeActNet/MABikeActNetwebsite/index.md

 _This list is preliminary.
 Please check back for updates._

 - Mention us to other cyclists, and encourage them to follow us / subscribe.
 Share our posts within relevant communities and to appropriate audiences on social media.
 - Regularly check your town/city meeting agendas and announcements.
 Tools like [VisualPing](https://visualping.io/) can help by notifying you when an agency updates a page containing announcements, agendas, or project information.
+Some agencies offer automated email notification lists; other departments, committees, and agencies will add you to an email distribution list if you inquire.
 See something bicycle related?
-Collect as much relevant information as possible and then let us know.
+Collect as much relevant information as possible, and then let us know.
 - Volunteer your talents and services.
 We need for HTML coders, graphic artists/designers, programmers, and social media editors.
 - Help maintain lists of resources for others, such as hearing announcement pages, agency point-of-contacts, and more.